-- A 2018 Journal of Social and Clinical Psychology study found that heavy use (up to 9 hours a day) of social media is more likely to trigger feelings of isolation, depression, and anxiety in young users rather than feelings of connectivity.
+- A 2018 Journal of Social and Clinical Psychology study found that heavy use of social media is more likely to trigger feelings of isolation, depression, and anxiety in young users rather than feelings of connectivity.

 - A recent study among middle school students found that those with social media accounts were significantly more likely to develop eating disorder-related behaviors and over-thinking of body weight and shape.
 The most common social media account for those students was Instagram.

 - A 2017 review of numerous studies published in the Industrial Psychiatry Journal found that selfies are the reason young people seek plastic surgery, with a 10% uptick in nose jobs, a 7% increase in hair transplants, and a 6% increase in eyelid surgery.
 The study also found that girls who spend more time on Facebook were more likely to suffer from poor physical self-image and had a greater desire to lose weight.

 - A study published in JAMA among 2,500 high school students found a correlation between cell phone use and ADHD symptoms.
 The more time teens spent on their phones checking social media, texting, or viewing online images or videos, the more likely they were to exhibit symptoms of ADHD.